sunsky/binary-tools/README.md

 All binaries have been stripped and packed with [upx](https://github.com/upx/upx) in order to have the smallest footprint.

+if not work, you can  try this first: export LD_LIBRARY_PATH=./x64/lib64

 # Filename map (x64)

 |Software                                             | Version    |Filename      |SHA256                                                             |